 To test your sign-in:

-The scenario in this quickstart uses a sign-in from a Tor Browser to generate a detected Sign-ins from anonymous IP addresses risk event.
-The risk level of this risk event is medium.
-To respond to this risk event, you set the sign-in risk condition to medium.
+The scenario in this quickstart uses a sign-in from a Tor Browser to generate a detected Sign-ins from anonymous IP addresses risk detection.
+The risk level of this risk detection is medium.
+To respond to this risk detection, you set the sign-in risk condition to medium.
 In a production environment, you should set the sign-in risk condition either to high or to medium and high.

 |Users and groups||Alain Charon|